14 Dec 2017

 It’s important to remember that using cloud services effectively grants your provider access to the data you place in their care.
 Almost inevitably, one or more of their people will have access to the personal data you’re looking to safeguard.
 Meanwhile, the liability for the security of that data remains yours, and will only increase when GDPR becomes into full effect on 25 May 2018.

 With GDPR imminent, it’s also crucial that businesses keep their own cloud access credentials secure.
 A cloud provider’s service might be excellent in itself, but if access credentials aren’t monitored and guarded properly, this can cause expensive and reputation-damaging security and data breaches.
 This is a strong argument for appointing a Data Protection Officer to oversee the policies and strategies that will support your GDPR compliance.

 Encryption is a very useful tool for protecting data.
 While businesses and organisations can encrypt their own data before migrating to the cloud, as part of protecting against cyber attacks, a good cloud provider’s encryption will likely be more robust and up to date, and more effective in supporting GDPR compliance.

 Significantly, encryption can be the difference between a security breach and a data breach.
 Under GDPR rules, a leak of encrypted data is considered unlikely to put people’s rights and freedoms at risk, so it won’t be mandatory to report it, and it therefore won’t incur the significant fines.

-The General Data Protection Regulation becomes enforceable on 25 May 2018.
+The General Data Protection Regulation became enforceable on 25 May 2018.
 We’ve covered the fundamentals here, but every business or organisation will have different needs and require a tailored response to GDPR.

 If you haven’t already, it’s time to begin sourcing and implement the right strategies for GDPR compliance.

-Find out more about GDPR and how BackupVault can help you prepare for 25 May 2018.
+Find out more about GDPR and how BackupVault can help you.